zammad/zammad-documentation/install/suse.rst

 Install on SUSE via RPM
 ***********************

-..
-Note:: Currently we support SLES 12 and OpenSUSE with versions 42.2 and 42.3
+.. note:: Currently we support SLES 12 and OpenSUSE with versions 42.2 and 42.3

-..
-Warning:: OpenSUSE LEAP 15.0 hasn't been tested yet, but should work as well.
+.. warning:: OpenSUSE LEAP 15.0 hasn't been tested yet, but should work as well.

 Install dependencies